antijingoist/southshorehealth-pricing/README.md

 You must provide the JSON, with the latest one available at the URL: https://www.southshorehealth.org/patient-resources/billing-insurance/pricing-information

-Copy and paste the URL, I'm not linking.

 ## Why?

 South Shore Health provides the public with a "machine-readable JSON file".
 It may be an attempt to comply with the US Government's Hosptial Pricing Transparency laws, however, according to [CMS.gov](https://www.cms.gov/priorities/key-initiatives/hospital-price-transparency), they are required to provide information as both: